bradhawkins85/FreePBX-UI/README.md

 npm install
 npm run dev
 ```
-This starts Vite's dev server on <http://localhost:5173>.
+This starts Vite's dev server on `http://0.0.0.0:5137`, making it accessible from other machines at `http://<server-ip>:5137`.
 Tailwind is loaded via CDN so no extra build steps are required.

 ### Build for production
 ```bash